JhiNResH/JhiNResH/README.md

 - 🔥 DeFi / GameFi / Dapp / LSDFi / LST / RWA
 - 👨🏽‍💻 I’m currently working on [eatngo](https://github.com/JhiNResH/eatngo1);
-- 🌱 I’m currently learning Solidity;
+- 🌱 I’m currently exiting tutorial hell;
 - 👯 I’m looking to collaborate any kinds of blockchain projects.;
 - 🤔 I’m looking for web3 INTERNSHIPS.;
 - 💬 AMA, I am willing to help and challenge.;
-- ⚡️ Fun-Fact: I have a degree in mechanical engineering.;
+- ⚡️ Fun-Fact: I have a bachelor degree in mechanical engineering.;
 - 📫 How to reach me: cxc3787@mavs.uta.edu;

 **Languages and Tools:**